microuser/ochoster/README.md

 ```

 I restart my system.
 Then attempt ```nix search nixpkgs tutor vi```to which the CPU gets cooking hot at 30% usage.
 The 4GB, or specificially 3794MB available might be a concern.
 A fan was placed on the heat spreader and fins.
-The system sees to he max memory and crash, until the system stops responding.
+The system it at max memory and crashes, until the system stops responding.
 It looks fully locked up.
 Perhaps I need to specify a swap.
 Lets restart and attempt that again.
 For reference, I suggest that 4GB of ram is not enough.
 I will adjust my own approach again.

 ```hint
 today i learned that 4GB is not enough ram for nix flakes.